eformat/openshift-virt-labs/README.md

 You'll have access to an OpenShift CLI environment as well as the console.

-All labs steps are expected to be run from *within* this environment; you do not need to use the lb/bastion's CLI or login to the OpenShift Console directly, however, utilizing the load-balancer/bastion node can be useful for instances where multiple CLI sessions are desirable.
+Once deployed, all labs steps are expected to be run from *within* the workbook/lab environment; you do not need to use the lb/bastion's CLI or login to the OpenShift Console directly, however, utilizing the load-balancer/bastion node can be useful for instances where multiple CLI sessions are desirable.

 # Lab content